changah-song/fluent-fable/frontend/README.md

 ## Done

+- toggle between translators buggy (switch doesn't stay in place and moves back when clicked) ✅
-- when toggleing between translator and dictionary, reset highlighted word to ""
+- when toggleing between translator and dictionary, reset highlighted word to "" ✅
     - and translated sentence to ""

 - made the transNotDict useState hook more global by using Contexts. set up the context and used it according ✅